wasp-lang/wasp/web/docs/language/features.md

   If you need to customize the creation of the pg-boss instance, you can set an environment variable called `PG_BOSS_NEW_OPTIONS` to a stringified JSON object containing [these initialization parameters](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#newoptions). **NOTE**: Setting this overwrites all Wasp defaults, so you must include database connection information as well.

   ##### pg-boss considerations
   - Wasp starts pg-boss alongside your web server's application, where both are simultaneously operational.
-Accordingly, pg-boss and your web-server share the same NodeJS event loop, making it unsuitable for CPU-intensive tasks.
+This means that jobs running via pg-boss and the rest of the server logic (like Operations) share the CPU, therefore you should avoid running CPU-intensive tasks via jobs.
-    - Wasp does not support independent, horizontal scaling of pg-boss-only applications, nor starting them as separate workers/processes/threads.
+    - Wasp does not (yet) support independent, horizontal scaling of pg-boss-only applications, nor starting them as separate workers/processes/threads.
   - The job name/identifier in your `.wasp` file is the same name that will be used in the `name` column of pg-boss tables.
 If you change a name that had a `schedule` associated with it, pg-boss will continue scheduling those jobs but they will have no handlers associated, and will thus become stale and expire.
 To resolve this, you can remove the applicable row from the `schedule` table in the `pgboss` schema of your database.
     - If you remove a `schedule` from a job, you will need to do the above as well.